Ricordy/SL-SmartContracts/README.md

 **Incrementing a puzzle piece after claim**

-1. In conjunction with SLMicroSlots.sol, when a user claim a piece, the information needs to be updated, thus calling:
+1. In conjunction with SLMicroSlots.sol, when a user claims a piece, the information needs to be updated, thus calling:

 ```solidity
 /// @notice Increments by 1 the number of user puzzle pieces in a specified level